Law without law: from observer states to physics via algorithmic information theory: A quantum of speculation

-While we have argued in Observation~\ref{ObsOntologicalModel} that observers' experiences are described by a ``computational ontological model'' which we can interpret as an ``external world'', the observer herself will typically not organize her experiences in terms of this ``noumenal'' model, as we have just seen.
-This is because some aspects of this model are hidden in principle to the observer, as soon as memory erasure and ``cycles'' are possible.
-Instead, the observer may use an effective (``phenomenal'') description that summarizes only those aspects that she can in principle record and remember.
-In situations like the ``private Bell test'' of Figure~\ref{fig_bell}, this means that the observer will use non-classical conditional probability distributions (corresponding to the postselected distribution $P$) to describe probabilities of events in her world.
-The idea is that these conditional distributions may ultimately correspond to quantum states.
+must hold.
+But as shown in Lemma~\ref{LemNoSignalling} in the appendix, this has an interesting consequence: \slemma{No signalling}{LemNoSignallingMain}{While Alice's effective distribution $P(v,w|a,b)$ can violate a Bell inequality, it must still satisfy the no-signalling conditions~(\ref{eqNS1H}) and~(\ref{eqNS2H}).} What would the above phenomena imply for an observer like Alice?
+Arguably, there is no motivation for Alice to make a model of an external world directly in terms of a computational ontological model for the full distribution $\mu$.
+This is because such a (``noumenal''~\cite{BrassardRobichaud1,BrassardRobichaud2,BrassardRobichaud3}) model would predict state transitions (including loops) which are \emph{unverifiable} for Alice, in the sense that she (or any external world) cannot hold any records of these transitions.
+Instead, Alice may use an effective (``phenomenal'') description that summarizes only those aspects that she can in principle record and remember.
+In situations like the Bell test of Figure~\ref{fig_bell}, this means that she may use non-classical conditional probability distributions (corresponding to the postselected distribution $P$) to describe phenomena in her world.
+Ultimately, this may lead Alice to work with a nonclassical probabilistic theory --- perhaps one that is similar to QT.

-There are obviously many open questions regarding the relation between our approach and quantum theory.
-First, how far can we get in deriving the structure of quantum theory from considerations like the ones above, such that the aforementioned ``non-classical conditional probability distributions'' correspond to quantum states?
-Some progress on this question might come from constructing the computational model mentioned in Observation~\ref{ObsParallel}, but it may well be that the exact structure of quantum theory is a contingent feature, similarly as the exact choice of asymptotic measure $\mu$ in Theorem~\ref{TheSimpleLaws} will in general be merely random (though with a strong bias towards algorithmic simplicity).
+The argumentation above is clearly speculative, given in particular that we do not yet have any mathematically rigorous formulation of Postulates~\ref{DesiredPostulates}.
+However, it demonstrates that an approach in which the observer state is more fundamental than the ``world'' can lead to surprising statistical phenomena, and some of those may resemble phenomena of QT.
+Given an approach like the one of this paper, how far can we expect to get in deriving the full structure of QT?
+It is certainly possible that QT is ultimately a contingent feature, similarly as the exact choice of asymptotic measure $\mu$ in Theorem~\ref{TheSimpleLaws} will in general be merely random.
+In this case, even a partial derivation of QT would be impossible.